Translating Retirement Savings into Retirement Income

 Including income estimates on retirement statements is good for participants, which means it’s good for plan sponsors, too.
 Participants who know their projected monthly income are likely to feel greater confidence about the timing of their retirement, which is good news for employers who are thinking about workforce management.
 Employees who are better able to plan for their retirement are more likely to retire on time — providing predictability that helps employers manage their workforces more intelligently.

-Investing involves risk including the risk of loss of principal.
-Diversification does not ensure a profit or guarantee against loss.
+Investing involves risk, including the risk of loss of principal.

 Before investing, consider the funds' investment objectives, risks, charges and expenses.
 To obtain a prospectus or summary prospectus which contains this and other information, call 1-800-997-7327, download a prospectus or summary prospectus now, or talk to your financial advisor.
 Read it carefully before investing.

 Distributor: State Street Global Advisors Funds Distributors, LLC, member FINRA, SIPC, an indirect wholly owned subsidiary of State Street Corporation.
 References to State Street may include State Street Corporation and its affiliates.
 Certain State Street affiliates provide services and receive fees from the SSGA Funds.

 THIS SITE IS INTENDED FOR U.S. INVESTORS ONLY.